ManApart/quest-command/notes.md

 ### Quests

-- Tutorial teach players how to pick things up, tell them to light the range, cook an apple pie with water, wheat, apple, tin etc
+A Simple Pie
+- Repeatable events for when items dropped
 - On quest stage updated:  In tutorial it fires on each pickup item, if all items picked up then next quest section
-- on removed quest triggers - if item dropped

 Other
 - First time hints / build out tutorial
-- Quest event has array of help sentences
+- Quest event has array of help sentences?

 ### Stats